NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 The Plan describes how the NAIC’s IID will operate and how Insurers obtain inclusion on the Quarterly Listing.
 The IID is composed of experienced financial analysts who review applications and renewal filing documents, prepare written analyses, and provide support to NAIC surplus lines committees and working groups.
 The IID also includes an Internal Review Committee (Internal Committee) that consists of NAIC directors, managers, attorneys, and analysts.
 The Internal Committee reviews IID analyses and provides a report of recommendation to the Surplus Lines (C) Working Group (Working Group).
 The Property and Casualty Insurance (C) Committee has no direct involvement in making or approving recommendations regarding alien surplus lines insurers and is designated the “Appeal Committee” for decisions made by the Working Group.

 The IID functions on behalf of state departments of insurance by maintaining qualifying standards for Insurers domiciled outside of the U.S. seeking eligibility to write direct surplus lines.
-Section 524(2)[1] of the 2010 Dodd-Frank Wall Street and Consumer Protection Act recognizes the Quarterly Listing as identifying Insurers for which states may not prohibit brokers from placing or procuring non-admitted insurance in the U.S. The Quarterly Listing is a public document that is posted on the Products page of the NAIC website.
+Section 524(2)[1] of the 2010 Dodd-Frank Wall Street and Consumer Protection Act recognizes the Quarterly Listing as identifying Insurers for which states may not prohibit brokers from placing or procuring non-admitted insurance in the U.S. The Quarterly Listing is a public document that is posted on the Publications page of the NAIC website.
 This list includes Insurers that qualify for listing as outlined in Section II – Core Requirements and Guidelines for Inclusion on the Quarterly Listing.
 Modifications to listed companies are summarized within each Quarterly Listing.
 The Working Group will make the final determination of all Insurer eligibility.

 The Working Group provides oversight to the IID and reports to the Surplus Lines (C) Task Force (Task Force), which functions under the NAIC Property and Casualty Insurance (C) Committee.
 The Working Group is composed of state regulators with experience in financial analysis and surplus lines regulation.
 The Working Group provides the IID with guidance and expertise relative to applications and renewals as well as regulatory policy and practices with respect to Insurers listed on or seeking inclusion on the Quarterly Listing.